-All panels in contact with the ground shall be coated with bitumen.
+All panels in contact with the ground shall be coated with bitumen to the extent of the inground contact.

 Design of cementitious components shall be by either:

 a) a recognised design method.

 In addition to the requirements of the design method, the design shall satisfy the intent of AS 3600 for: